-- A post-mint damage coin is one that suffered either intentional or accidental alterations after it left the United States Mint
+- A post-mint damage coin is one that suffered either intentional or accidental alterations after it left the Mint.

 While Edwin’s nickel may look pretty off the wall, it unfortunately isn’t worth more than face value.
 Rarely does post-mint damage ever cause a coin to be worth more.

 One of the few instances of post-mint damage causing a coin to be worth more would be Hobo nickels — Buffalo nickels that were artfully re-sculpted.

 Definitely keep checking your spare change.
 Even if you don’t find anything extraordinarily valuable, you may find a conversation piece like Edwin’s 1970 Jefferson nickel!